Sport Windsurf: Thrill of Wind and Waves

 What is the difference between windsurfing and sport windsurf?

 They are the same activity.
-“Sport windsurf” emphasizes its athletic nature.
+“Sport windsurfing” emphasizes its athletic nature.

-How long does it take to learn sport windsurf?
+How long does it take to learn sport windsurfing?

 Is sport windsurf expensive to start?